After carefully accounting for all of the known natural variations, a net

 hand there was no significant ozone loss in the tropics during this period.
 The

 depletion is larger in the winter months, smaller in the summer.
-The annual and long-term trends at Caribou, ME.
+The annual (alternate link) and long-term trends at Caribou, ME.

 Between 1991 and 1993 ozone depletion appeared to accelerate.
 Satellite and ground-based